thecoderpb/Android-Game-Development-With-LibGDX/Week-2/README.md

  <h2> Making The Bird Flap </h2>
  Now our bird is flapping but it isn't doing much.
 It must respond to our input.
 Again gdx class provides us convinient ways to do so.<br> We are going to use Gdx.input.justTouched() method.
 This method returns boolen value.<br>
  Whenever we tap the screen, we would like our bird to be pushed up a little bit against gravity.
 We will primarily be working with the Y coordinate.
 We introduce a gameState variable which keeps track of the state of the game.
 Initial value is set to zero.
 Whenever an input is detected we change the gameState to 1.<br><strong> A velocity variable which increments every time by one is also added.
-We then change birdY coordinate by decrementing it by the velocity variable.<br><strong>
+We then change birdY coordinate by decrementing it by the velocity variable.<br></strong>
  The whole code description is written in an if block where it checks if gameState is 1 or not.
   <img src="https://raw.githubusercontent.com/thecoderpb/Android-Game-Development-With-LibGDX/master/blobs/birdFlap.png" alt="loading">
   In the first <b>if</b> condition we set the velocity to -30.
 This essentially pushes the bird up.<br>